cedelabs/sdk-api/readme.md

 **3. Configure your environment to get access to the Cede SDK**

-The Cede Team uses the AWS component CodeArtificat to deliver the private package `@cedelabs-private/sdk`.
+The Cede Team uses the AWS component CodeArtifact to deliver the private package `@cedelabs-private/sdk`.
 To get access to it, you have to authenticate to AWS using the **aws cli**.
 Run the command `aws configure` and provide your Access key ID and Secret Access key.
 Then, you can connect to CodeArtifact using the following statement:

 ```